Abikehaozhu/Phase-3D-reconstruction-method-for-industrial-endoscopes/README.md

 # Phase-3D-reconstruction-method-for-industrial-endoscopes
 Phase 3D reconstruction method for industrial endoscopes
-see ppt for more information
+see ppt in the .rar for more information